Television reporters, social distancing & parabolic mics

 Reporters are faced with a dilemma in the current environment of social distancing.
 How can they capture clear audio during an interview while maintaining a safe separation?

-Placing a lapel microphone on the interviewee is not practical and the shotgun mic on top of the camera won’t capture clear audio from a safe distance, especially if there is significant ambient noise.
-It would seem the only option is to place a shotgun microphone on a boom pole and hold the microphone in front of the interviewee.
+Placing a lapel microphone on the interviewee is not practical, and the shotgun mic on top of the camera won’t capture clear audio from a safe distance, especially if there is significant ambient noise.
+Theimpractical, and the shotgun mic on top of the camera won’t capture clear audio at a safe distance, especially in the presence ofThe impractical, and the shotgun mic on top of the camera won’t capture clear audio at a safe distance, especially in the presence of only one option, which is to mount a shotgun microphone on a boom pole and hold it in front of the interviewee.The , only option is to mount a shotgun microphone on a boom pole and hold it in front of the interviewee.
 Unfortunately, that increases the chance of the interviewee being infected by someone on the crew, or the crew being infected by the interviewee.
 The boom pole is also quite obtrusive and distracting to the viewer.

 Parabolic microphones, used primarily for sports, may provide a great alternative.
 Parabolic microphones provide a mechanical amplification for the sound coming from in front of the dish.
 This allows a person speaking at a normal level to be recorded from six to ten feet using a parabolic microphone only nine inches in diameter.
-The microphone, and reporter, can maintain a safe distance during the interview, reducing the chance of infection.
+The microphone and reporter can maintain a safe distance during the interview, reducing the chance of infection.

 If required, the small parabolic microphone can be mounted to a light stand, placed on the end of a boom pole or suspended from the ceiling grid in a studio.
 (Watch sample clips recorded with the KLOVER MiK 09.)